tetratecx/tsb-single-vm/README.md

 A non-exhaustive list of to be implemented items include:
  - add topology/scenario documentation and screenshots
- - none-demo TSB MP installation (ldap and oidc)
  - rpm based vm onboarding support
- - add support for helm/tf/pulumi to do the initial TSB mp/cp installation (currently `tctl` only)
-    - in a scenario you are already free to use whatever you want
  - tsb training labs (https://github.com/tetrateio/tsb-labs) as a set of scenarios on a dedicated training topology
  - porting eshop-demo repo (https://github.com/tetrateio/eshop-demo/tree/main/docs) to here as well
  - more scenarios with real applications
- - add TF and/or cloudshell (glcoud/aws-cli/az-cli) to quickly bootstrap a fully prepped and ready VM on AWS/GCP/Azure
+ - add `vm.sh` support for aws and azure
- - add support for local MacOS (intel and arm chipset)
+ - add support for local MacOS (intel and arm chipset): WIP (obs-tester!)
  - integrations, integrations, integrations:
     - gitops: fluxcd and argocd
     - cicd: jenkins